Lokesh-bitshyd22/Lokesh-bitshyd22.github.io/_posts/2025-05-01-on-galerkin-neural-networks.md

 ## The Result

-The project ended in a joint manuscript with Prof. Reddy and Prof. Seshaiyer.
+The project culminated in a joint manuscript with Prof. Reddy and Prof. Seshaiyer.
-Writing it taught me as much as the implementation did — translating numerical experiments into precise mathematical claims is its own skill.
+It taught me how to think systematically and combine elegant ideas from different domains toward a concrete application.
+I also learnt that translating numerical experiments into precise mathematical claims is a skill in itself.

 ## What I'd Tell Someone Starting This